MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/L00/Lab00_Setup_Environment.md

 ## Exercise 3 - Power Automate Software

+In this excercise, you will be updating and installing Power Automate Desktop and accompanying applications.

 ### Task 1 - Updating Power Automate Desktop

-Power Automate Desktop is installed on Windows 11 by default but it may need to be updated to the latest version.
+Power Automate Desktop is installed by default on Windows 11, but it may first need to be updated to the latest version before it can be used.

 1. Open the **Microsoft Store** and select **Library** from the left-hand navigation.